Generalized Bayesian Likelihood-Free Inference: Conclusion

 \section{Conclusion}

-We introduced a way to perform Likelihood-Free Inference based on Generalized Bayesian Inference using Scoring Rules (SR), which includes popular LFI approaches \citep{price2018bayesian, thomas2020likelihood, cherief2020mmd} as special cases.
-The SR posterior is computationally convenient for intractable-likelihood models when the chosen SR can be easily estimated from samples.
-For some SRs, it asymptotically recovers the exact parameter value in a well-specified setting.
+In this work, we introduced a generalized Bayesian posterior for likelihood-free inference relying on scoring rules which can be easily estimated with samples from the simulator model.
+This \textit{scoring rule posterior} generalizes previous approaches \citep{price2018bayesian, cherief2020mmd}.
+While pseudo-marginal MCMC enambles approximate sampling of the posterior for simple cases, it mixes pooorly for concentrated targets, even employing advanced schemes \citep{picchini2022sequentially}; hence, we adapted stochastic-gradient MCMC methods to our framework, by exploiting automatic differentiation to compute gradients for the simulator model.
+As these new sampling schemes allow to sample the scoring rule posterior for high-dimensional parameter spaces, we were able to empirically validate the concentration and outlier-robustness results we proved theoretically, focusing on the kernel and the energy scores.
+Our comparison with the popular Approximate Bayesian Computation and Bayesian Synthetic Likelihood showed how the scoring rule posterior enables more informative parameter inference, scaling to higher number of samples and parameters.

-The SR posterior does \textit{not} aim to approximate the standard Bayes posterior, as most LFI methods do: it is instead a generalized posterior, therefore learning about the parameter value minimizing the expected SR; importantly, outlier robustness is achieved as a consequence of this relaxation.
-We hope new research directions are inspired by this novel connection between the Generalized Bayesian and LFI frameworks; here, we suggest the following extensions:
+We remark once again how the scoring rule posterior does \textit{not} aim to approximate the standard Bayesian posterior, as most LFI methods do: it instead learns about the parameter value minimizing the expected scoring rule; importantly, outlier robustness is achieved as a consequence of this relaxation.
+Although we only focused on the specific notion of robustness to outliers, it is possible that suitably-chosen scoring rules provide robustness to other forms of misspecification (such as the distance in Prokhorov metric studied in \citealp{briol2019statistical} or the adversarial contamination method in \citealp{cherief2022finite}); we leave this investigation for future work.